w3c/cogai/WebNNM/README.md

 **Sequence**: a structured ordering of data points, such as words in a sentence or daily stock prices, used to help a model capture temporal dependencies and context where the meaning of an element depends on what came before it.

 **Epoch**: represents one full pass of the entire training dataset through the neural network, used to give the model multiple opportunities to learn patterns and minimize error across all available data.
+Gradient descent usually requires many epochs to converge.

+**Overfitting**: occurs when a model memorizes noise and specific details of the training data rather than learning general patterns, making a separate testing subset essential to objectively measure how well the model performs on new, unseen information.

+**Datasets**: Datasets used for training models are typically split into three subsets: training, validation and testing.
+The training subset is used for training.
+The validation subset is used to tune settings and monitor performance during training, and may be omitted for smaller datasets.
+The testing subset provides a final, unbiased evaluation of the finished model.

 **Non-trainable parameters**: static parameters that are given explicitly in the model and not subject to training.